dannyvankooten/www.dannyvankooten.com/_posts/2013-11-14-delay-scroll-handlers-javascript.markdown

 });
 ```

 Even the developers at <a href="http://ejohn.org/blog/learning-from-twitter/">Twitter had an issue with scroll event handlers</a> in the past.
 They were using infinite scroll and attached their handler directly to the scroll event using jQuery.
-On top of that, they were running jQuery selector queries <em>every time</em> the event handler fired (without caching them).
-Enough to make the scrolling experience extremely slow and the site to be unresponsive.
+On top of that, they were running jQuery selector queries <em>every time</em> the event handler fired (without caching the results).
+Enough to make the scrolling experience extremely slow and the site  unresponsive.

 <h3>The solution: delaying (or polling) your handlers</h3>
 There is a simple solution to this problem: just run your event handlers with a slight delay.
 This will dramatically cut down on the times your actual callback function is fired.
 There are multiple ways to go about this but I find a simple timeout the simplest as it requires minimal extra code.